 You've worked hard your entire life.
 It makes sense that you'd want your family to get your belongings and assets after you pass.
-The Law Office of Richard W. Schaaf, PLC in Marysville, MI will make sure all your wishes are carried out.
+O.W.L.
+Legal in Marysville, MI will make sure all your wishes are carried out.
 You'll meet with our estate planning attorney to create legally binding documents for the future.

 Talk to our wills and trust attorney today to learn more about our estate planning services in Marysville, MI.

 Estate planning involves a lot of paperwork.
 Thankfully, that doesn't mean you have to stress.
 Our estate planning attorney can:

 - Draft wills and trusts - decide how your assets will be divided